dex4er/tf/README.md

 The command appends the third argument and more to the second with a space as separator.

-The `tf show` for this resource is run after import.
+The `tf show` for this resource is run after import unless additional option `-no-show` has been used.

 ### `tf init`